beginning of content

 What causes PID?

-PID is caused by an infection spreading from the cervix to other female reproductive organs and the pelvis.
-This is usually from unprotected sex leading to sexually transmitted infection (STIs), most often gonorrhoea or chlamydia.
-Non-STI bacteria found in the vagina such as those causing bacterial vaginosis can also lead to PID.
+PID is caused by an infection spreading from the cervix to the upper female reproductive organs.
+It is often caused by sexually transmitted infections (STIs) such as gonorrhoea or chlamydia.
+It can also be caused by bacteria found in the vagina, such as those causing bacterial vaginosis.

-More rarely, the infection can happen after a surgical abortion or after the insertion of an intrauterine contraceptive device (IUD), which allows bacteria to spread upwards.
+More rarely, PID can happen after a surgical abortion or after the insertion of an intrauterine contraceptive device (IUD), which allows bacteria to spread upwards.

 How is PID diagnosed?